roboscala/sbt-robovm/README.md

 ### Simulators

-`simulator` task will run program on device specified by `simulatorDevice` setting key.
+The `simulator` task will run the program on device specified by the `simulatorDevice` setting key.
+For example: `RobovmPlugin.simulatorDevice := Some("iPad-Air, 7.1")`
-Example setting is:
-`RobovmPlugin.simulatorDevice := Some("iPad-Air, 7.1")`

 To see all installed simulators, run `$ sbt ios/simulator-devices`.

 You can download simulators for more iOS versions in Xcode.
-(Xcode has by default installed only latest iOS simulator)
+(Xcode includes only the latest iOS simulator by default.)

 ### Native